Fat Freddy's Drop: Formation: 1999–2001

-The band Fat Freddy's Drop gradually took shape from members of other bands in Wellington, New Zealand's music scene in the late 1990s.
+The band Fat Freddy's Drop gradually took shape from members of other bands in the Wellington music scene in the late 1990s.
 The group's founder, Chris "Mu" Faiumu, had performed with other bands for most of that decade under the name DJ Fitchie.
 He and two friends, trumpeter Toby Laing and vocalist Dallas Tamaira, occasionally played improvised jam sessions at his seaside home.
 Faiumu provided percussion and bass for these on an Akai Music Production Center (MPC).
 All three were involved with other bands.
 Faiumu and Tamaira were members of the 15-piece dub band Bongmaster; Laing was a member of The Black Seeds.
 In 1999, they began performing together at local clubs and festivals, and released several vinyl singles distributed locally.

 That same year, Faiumu founded the independent music label The Drop with the help of his partner Nicole, and money from private investors.
 According to Faiumu, the venture was a learning experience in the business of making and releasing records.
 The Drop's first release was Dallas Tamaira's solo project, the five-track EP Better Than Change, followed by a single performed by the group named "Hope".
 "Hope" was written and recorded over two days under the influence of LSD, according to interviews.
 Each blotter — individual dose — of that type of LSD, popular in Wellington at that time, had the image of Fat Freddy's Cat (from Gilbert Shelton's comic strip The Fabulous Furry Freak Brothers) printed on it.
 Dropping — common slang for taking LSD — Fat Freddies became the inspiration for the band's name.

 The group organised several informal jam sessions in 2000, inviting local musicians to play with them at Faiumu's home.
 These sessions led to four new members joining Fat Freddy's Drop: Warren Maxwell on tenor and alto saxophone, Tehimana Kerr on guitar, Iain Gordon on keyboards, and Joe Lindsay on trombone.
 Like the original three, the new members played with other groups in and around Wellington, and continued to for most of Fat Freddy's Drop's career.
 Gordon was a fellow Bongmaster member with Faiumu and Tamaira.
 Gordon was also a member of the band Ebb which in 2001 performed an audiovisual concert and released an EP titled Plush Bomb, with Fat Freddy's Drop playing in support.
 Maxwell was in the reggaemusic group TrinityRoots.
 Maxwell and Joe Lindsay, who make up the horn section of Fat Freddy's Drop, were students at the Conservatorium of Music in Wellington in the mid-1990s.
 Faiumu was the "central point [and] the reason for the band getting together," according to a 2009 interview.